d12frosted/elpa-mirror/nongnu/mastodon-readme.txt

     on your instance.
   • `mastodon-search--trending-statuses': View a list of trending statuses on your instance.
+  • `mastodon-search--trending-links': View a list of trending links on your instance (+ click through to a timeline of posts featuring a given link)

   • `mastodon-tl--add-toot-account-at-point-to-list': Add the account of
     the toot at point to a list.